The ultimate guide to conducting a procurement audit

 For this reason, it can be an excellent idea to ascribe audit tasks to other individuals.

 For instance, the procurement leader might be responsible for reviewing current processes, perhaps in conjunction with a senior leadership team member.
-In contrast, procurement team members analyze the procurement contracts of their colleagues to minimize any conflict of interest.
+In contrast, other team members like procurement specialists or officers analyze the procurement contracts of their colleagues to minimize any conflict of interest.

 2. Brief key personnel